Daan Reiziger: Vitesse

 On 20 May 2021, it was announced that Reiziger would sign with Eredivisie club Vitesse on a three-year contract.

 He made his debut on 4 September 2022, replacing the injured Kjell Scherpen in Vitesse's starting lineup against FC Groningen, and keeping a clean sheet in a 1–0 away win.

+Cambuur

+On 1 September 2023, Reiziger signed a two-year contract with Cambuur.

+Telstar

+On 15 July 2025, Reiziger signed a two-year contract, with an option for a further year, with newly promoted Eredivisie club Telstar.

 International career

 Reiziger has represented Netherlands at youth international levels from under-16 to under-19.